hgimleng/bus-forecast/README.md

 - Add toggle between duration and arrival time

+- Table view?
+With bus stop/bus id as row/column and timing as cell value

 ## Backend

-- Remove hardcoding of bus search
+- Remove hardcoding of bus search (implement database)

 - Implement other bus services (single and double direction)